 The person holding office, immediately before the commencement day, as the Liquor Licensing Court judge referred to in section 9 of the former Act ceases to hold that office on the abolition of the Court under clause 2.

-[Clause 3 inserted by No. 73 of 2006 s.
+[Clause 3 inserted: No. 73 of 2006 s.
 104.]

 4. Pending cases stated and appeals to Supreme Court